T5impact/PacsRevengeCodeSamples/README.md

 Contains the ability to "corrupt" the map using recursion to change a map dynamically as the game progresses.
 Used in the endless mode.

+I designed this script to be used as the basis for many other systems, such as the enemy AI pathfinding.

 ## Weapon Script C#

 This is an abstract class representation of a weapon.

 Takes advantage of inheritance to allow for the modular implementation of multiple weapons with the rest of the game systems.

+Uses scriptable objects to outline base weapons stats.